When the sun comes up tomorrow,

 we fill the available closets like we’re packing

-for a long trip and will need that life debris.
+for a long, long trip and will need all that debris.

 I’m just a big ol’ hypocrite, knowing I’ll exit as